awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up.md

 }
 ```

 You can also create IAM policies that allows a user to run commands on multiple groups of tagged managed nodes\.
-The following policy allows the user to run commands on either group of tagged nodes, or both groups\.
+The following example policy allows the user to run commands on either group of tagged nodes, or both groups\.

 ```
 {